wlongdong/wlongdong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am currently pursuing my Ph.D. at HKUST's [Aerial Robotics Group](https://uav.hkust.edu.hk/), under the guidance of Prof. [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
-Prior to this, I earned my Master's degree from the [IRMV Lab](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University, where I was mentored by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+I am currently pursuing my M.Sc at SUSTech's [RCVLab](https://rcvlab.eee.sustech.edu.cn/), under the guidance of Prof. [Hong Zhang](https://scholar.google.com/citations?hl=zh-CN&user=J7UkpAIAAAAJ).
+Prior to this, I earned my Bachelor's degree in Electronic Information Science and Technology from Dalian Maritime University.

-My primary research interests encompass robotics and autonomous driving, with a particular emphasis on robust estimation, global localization, and long-term mapping.

-If you have any good ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)
+My research interests involve robotic manipulation and grasping, mobile manipulation, human-robot interaction, and semantic reasoning for robots.
+The ultimate goal is to develop autonomous agents that can perceive, reason, and interact with the physical world with the same level of Intelligence as humans.

 Education
 ======